dwbruhn/android-firefox-cursor/README.md

 # Android Firefox Cursor (Bug?)

-This code demonstrates a potential cursor behavior bug that only manifests on **Android Firefox** (not in Android Chrome, nor in desktop versions of Firefox).
+This code demonstrates a potential cursor behavior bug that only manifests on **Android Firefox 52.0+** (not in Android Chrome, nor in desktop versions of Firefox).

 ## Live Demo